reworkcss/css-whitespace/Readme.md

 # css-whitespace

   Whitespace significant CSS to regular CSS.
+Typically used for [Rework](https://github.com/visionmedia/rework), however you may use it on its own if you like.

 ## Example